Mambouna/pgturbo/doc/stickers.rst

 For learners
 ------------

-Due to the costs of distribution, and because Pygame Zero is a free community library, **we don't have a way of getting stickers directly to you yet.**
+Due to the costs of distribution, and because Pygame Turbo is a free community library, **we don't have a way of getting stickers directly to you yet.**

 It may be possible to obtain stickers at conferences and meet-ups.
 Please